LailaElmoataz/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 ## Bonus Questions:
 ### 1. Join All The Things
-Using joins, create a table containing all the information across all tables, including a column showing whether the customer was a member at the time of the purchase.
+Danny wants us to create a table containing all the information across all tables, including a column showing whether the customer was a member at the time of the purchase.
 ```sql
 SELECT
     s.customer_id,